tidalmigrations/db-scripts/README.md

 #### Oracle 19c-19.3

 Additional steps are required to spin up the oracle database.
-These instructions assume you're using the `databases` terraform script from `infrastructure-deployments` to create the instance.
-If not, adjust the paths in the provided commands accordingly.
+These instructions assume you're using the `oracle-databases` terraform script from `infrastructure-deployments` to create the instance.

-first, download the oracle binaries into the `19.3.0` directory.
-This should take about 10 minutes.
-These binaries are stored in an S3 bucket in `riptide` called `oracle-binaries-riptide`.

-`sudo wget -P /home/ubuntu/db-scripts/oracle-19c-19.3/19.3.0 "https://oracle-binaries-riptide.s3.ca-central-1.amazonaws.com/LINUX.X64_193000_db_home.zip"`

-Next, run docker compose up.
-You can omit the `-d` from this command to run it in the foreground and watch the process.

-`sudo docker-compose -f /home/ubuntu/db-scripts/oracle-19c-19.3/docker-compose.yml up -d`

-After the build completes, run `docker ps` to check the health of the container.
+After deploying the above instance, it will take around 45 minutes for the user data script to complete and the container to be initialized.
+Run `docker ps` to check the health of the container.
 Wait until it reads `healthy` before attempting to connect.
-This is likely to take some time, around half an hour.
 It will read `unhealthy` before `healthy` because of how long it takes oracle to start.

 After confirming that the container is healthy, we need to connect to the database and fill it with data.